Aoblu87/M3-Web-Design-D5-Mockup-/README.md

 - Responsive design that adapts to various device screens.
 - Interactive animations using GSAP for an engaging user experience.
-- Course catalog with a variety of web development topics.

 ![127 0 0 1_5502_index html](https://github.com/Aoblu87/mockup-courses-static-app/assets/126720391/f9de1977-2374-4900-bf8f-bc73da4ef344)